MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

     ![R visual in visualization pane](./media/creating-r-visuals/r-script-visual.png)

-1. When your R script is ready, copy it to `script.r` file in your visual project created at one of the previous steps.
+1. When your R script is ready, copy it to the `script.r` file in your visual project created at one of the previous steps.

 1. Change the `name` of `dataRoles` in *capabilities.json* to `dataRoles`.
 Power BI passes data as the `dataset` data frame object for the R script visual, but the R visual gets the data frame name according to `dataRoles` names.